RacingTadpole/twenty-questions/docs/lessons/006-game-loop-ideas.md

 ```

 Notice when we got to an answer, we set `i = -1` - so our while loop should continue only
 when `i >= 0`.

+Another way you could do it is to use `break` to get out of the while loop - then you could still
+use `while True:`.

 You might be able to come up with other ways to do this.

 It's a little fiddly to write the questions now, but it works!